-4-7 LAND USE AND DESIGN IMPLEMENTATION PROGRAMS
+LAND USE AND DESIGN IMPLEMENTATION PROGRAMS 4-7

-LD-I.1 Request voter approval to amend the Bernal Property Phase II Specific Plan and approval of a financing plan for the potential relocation of the existing civic center.
+Property Phase II Specific Plan and approval of a financing plan for the potential relocation of the existing civic center.
 Ensure that the Library and Community Center are included as part of Phase 1 of the new Civic Center.
-Implementation of the Downtown Specific Plan components related to the new Civic Center shall not occur unless voters approve the Bernal Property Phase II Specific Plan affirmatively approved, amend the Downtown Specific Plan as it relates to the existing civic center site.
+Implementation of the Downtown Specific Plan components related to the new Civic Center shall not occur unless voters approve the Bernal Property Phase II Specific Plan amendment affirmatively.
+If the vote is not affirmatively approved, amend the Downtown Specific Plan as it relates to the existing civic center site.